-It’s perhaps not too much of an issue for you if you live somewhere where your internet connection isn’t expensive or if it’s totally free, but otherwise running system updates on any of your systems which are connected to the internet in some way can really be heavy on your bandwidth and data.
+It’s perhaps not too much of an issue for you if you live somewhere where your internet connection isn’t expensive or if it’s totally free, but otherwise running system updates on any of your systems which are connected to the internet in some way can really be heavy on your bandwidth and data, even if you are lucky enough to have one of the awesome spectrum internet plans out there, or a plan with the best provider in your area, wherever that may be.
 I mean you ask any Windows 10 user who perhaps recently gave in to the forced upgrades and they’ll tell you quite an interesting story of how this latest version of Microsoft’s operating system is so data-hungry.

 With a lot more “things” coming online however, as part of the tech revolution we’re seeing around the Internet of Things (IOT), getting caught blind-sided just once with some data-heavy auto-updates can be enough to have you deciding not to allow them in future.
 There’s perhaps nothing wrong with taking a bit more control of how your systems run updates, but you do run the risk of procrastinating just a bit too much.
 Delaying updates for an initially set period of up to two weeks or so can very quickly turn into a full twelve months if you’re not careful and this happens more often than not.